Stevens Institute of Technology Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Stevens, approximately 67% of students took out student loans averaging $6,819 a year.
 That adds up to $27,276 over four years for those students.

 How Much Money Do Stevens Graduates Make?students who graduate from Stevens with a bachelor's degree go on to jobs where they make an average salary of $89,200 in their early years.
 This is good news for future Stevens graduates since it is 124% more than the average college graduate's salary of $39,802 per year.